-We have coined the term ‘Expertship’ to describe what they do.
+The new term many are now using to describe what experts do is expertship.
 Expertship is about much more than technical expertise – it is about involving them more with the business and leveraging their expert skills.

 Many subject matter experts are typecast as techies.
 They are often seen as having a few skills outside their area of expertise, with a less clearly defined career path than colleagues who are ‘people leaders’.

 This is an outdated and counterproductive view.
 The Master Expert rises above this level.
 Our Mastering Expertship program uniquely focuses on developing experts, and on developing Expertship.
 It is the ideal development platform for SMEs.

 We all understand what leadership is – the art of leading teams of people and organisations.
 But it’s time we recognised the contribution subject matter experts make to reinventing our world, and to acknowledge what it is they do.
 We call it expertship.

 We’ve changed the branding of our flagship development program for subject matter experts – K-Leader.
 We have now renamed the program Mastering Expertship and here is why...